inuoshios/inuoshios/content/about.md

 +++
-title = "About"
+title = "About Me"
-date = "2022-08-12"
-author = "Inu John"
 +++

 # Hi there

 My name is Inu John (he/him).
 I'm a software developer, and painter.
 Welcome to my space where I'll "not so frequently" give updates about the tools I use for development, project I've made, and also a new painting or book I found.

 I'm also very passionate about making contributions to open-source projects — just to keep the sauce of the community alive.
+I'm also a creator of open-source projects with 5 stars on github.

-Here are my links, if you need to reach out to me:
+Below are my handles, if you need to reach out to me:

 - You can check out my projects on [**Github**](https://github.com/ixxiv).